notnotrunning logonotnotrunning

 Most performance shorts on the market are polyester, nylon, or elastane — petroleum-derived plastics spun into fibres.

-Every wash cycle releases up to 700,000 microplastic fibres into waterways.
+Every wash cycle releases up to 700,000 microplastic fibres into waterways — and a similar order of magnitude is released straight into the air around you during a run.
 They've now been detected in human blood, lungs, the placenta, and breast milk.

 Sweat, heat, and friction during a run pull residual industrial chemicals — antimony from PET production, PFAS “forever chemicals”, phthalate softeners — directly through the skin.
 These compounds are associated with endocrine disruption, inflammation, reduced fertility, and elevated cancer risk in a growing body of peer-reviewed research.